 View this post on Instagram

 “I have done that [performance] to show that Russians are in danger, that they exist in the environment of authoritarian oppression, that they look like a ‘soul’ trapped in a barbed wire.
 This same ‘Soul’ described by Gogol – neither dead nor alive,” the artist explained the meaning of the performance.

-Krisevich told Freemuse that he was previously detained on 24 January 2021 on the same charge, which contravenes
+Krisevich told Freemuse that he was previously detained on 24 January 2021 on the same charge.

 The artist was arrested due to “disobedience to an order of a police officer” after refusing to provide a passport as he did not have it with him during the performance.

 The arrests did not discourage Krisevich from continuing his performances and activism.
 On the contrary, the artist said that “After the arrests, I started feeling even more inspired for new artistic deeds because when you engage in the fight against the unfair Russian state, you have nothing to lose.”

 Krisevich highlighted to Freemuse the importance of authorities’ response to artistic performances and activism to see the impact and changes that these may bring.

 This is not the first time when Krisevich has been arrested for “disobedience to an order of a police officer”.
 On 5 November 2020, he was detained for his performance at Lubyanka Square, titled Political Prisoner at Calvary.
 The performance aimed to raise attention to the issue of political prisoners in Russia.

 Pavel Krisevich is a visual artist and activist who attracts attention to political issues, particularly political prisoners in Russia through art.
 He sees activism-artivism as a tool that can potentially bring change to the repressions in Russia.